Depreciation and amortisation

 Depreciation on movable fixed assets is calculated on the straight-line method over the asset’s anticipated useful life.
 Depreciation takes the residual value of the asset into account only if it is material, with any gains on a sale being treated as normal business income.
 Certain assets worth less than EUR 800 can be depreciated in total in the year of acquisition.
 Alternatively, certain assets acquired in one business year worth less than EUR 1,000 each can be pooled together as a compound item and depreciated over five years.

-In response to the COVID-19 pandemic, enhanced depreciation rates will be introduced for movable assets acquired or made after 31 December 2019 and before 1 January 2022 of up to the factor of 2.5 compared to currently applicable depreciation rates and up to a maximum of 25% per annum.
+In response to the COVID-19 pandemic, enhanced depreciation rates were introduced for movable assets acquired or made after 31 December 2019 and before 1 January 2023 of up to the factor of 2.5 compared to currently applicable depreciation rates and up to a maximum of 25% per annum.
+For movable assets acquired or produced after 31 December 2022, the regular straight-line method applies.

 In addition to normal depreciation, special depreciation is deductible for tax purposes in certain limited circumstances (e.g. small businesses, ancient monuments, buildings in designated renovated city zones).